Ms Christina Smith

 2015: Junior Prize in Classics, Dept. of Classics, Stanford University

-Christina has most recently delivered papers at Glasgow University’s EMASS (2018), the University of York’s N/EMICS conference (2018), Durham University’s MEMSA postgraduate conference (2017), and the University of York’s CMS postgraduate conference (2017).
+Christina has most recently delivered papers at Leeds IMC (2019), Durham/Newcastle University's EMASS (2019), Glasgow University's EMASS (2018), the University of York's N/EMICS conference (2018), Durham University's MEMSA postgraduate conference (2017), and the University of York's CMS postgraduate conference (2017).
+She has published papers in conference proceedings from Glasgow EMASS (BAR Publishing 2019) and York N/EMICS (forthcoming, Brill Publishers 2020).